abhijelly/Advanced-Kalman-Filtering-and-Sensor-Fusion/README.md

  ## Setup ##

 This project will use the Ubuntu 64 20.04.2.0 LTS VM C++ development environment that is setup for this course.
-(Refer to the Setting up the Development Environment Lesson) Please follow the steps below to compile the simulation.

  0. Install the dependencies
  ```